woctezuma/steam-labs-recommender/data/README.md

 The data can be found on the [Interactive Recommender](https://store.steampowered.com/recommender/) page.
 It is at the top of the HTML code of the page.
-I have copied each of the four variables in different .json files.
+I have copied each of the four variables into different .json files.

 ![Data source](https://raw.githubusercontent.com/wiki/woctezuma/steam-labs-recommender/img/data.png)